facebookresearch/libri-light/data_preparation/README.md

     dataset_name/speakerID/file_name/

 where dataset_name is small, medium, large, or duplicate, speakerID is the librivox speakerID (a number), and file_name the name of the original LibriVox audio file.
 Inside each directory, you should find a .flac and a .json.
-See below for the structure of the .json file.
+See below for the format  of the .json files.

 Once the dataset is downloaded and "untarred", into unlab_data/ you can check its statistics with the command

      python build_all_stats.py unlab_data/ unlab_data/ unlab_stats/

-You'll find two png and a .json file
+This will construct two png and a .json file

+Each file may be rather long and may not fit into memory.
+As a final step, we provide a script to cut the files into roughly 60sec sequences obtained by concatenating consecutive voice activity chunks.

+     python cut_by_vad.py

 ### 2. The limited supervision train data